learnbyexample/100_page_python_intro/exercises/Exercises.md

     * `a, b, c = nums`
     * `a, *b, c = nums`
     * `*a, *b = nums`
-* Instead of the function shown below, write a custom logic that iterates only once over the input sequence and returns both minimum/maximum values.
+* Instead of the function shown below, write a custom logic that iterates only once over the input sequence and calculates both the minimum and maximum values simultaneously.

     ```ruby
     def min_max(iterable):
         return min(iterable), max(iterable)
     ```

-* Change the below snippet to start the index from `1` instead of `0`.
+* Change the below snippet such that the index starts from `1` instead of `0`.

     ```ruby
     nums = (42, 3.14, -2)